The Son Also Rises (Grimm)

 The episode received positive reviews from critics, who praised the character development but some criticized it for not advancing enough story, which has been another point of criticism for the last episodes.

 Plot

-Opening quote: "No man chooses evil because it is evil; he only mistakes it for happiness."

 Eve (Bitsie Tulloch) decides to stay at the spice shop, but she's once again attacked from the other side of a mirror, and Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) find her unconscious in the morning.
 While Nick (David Giuntoli) sits at her bedside in the hospital, Hank (Russell Hornsby) and Wu (Reggie Lee) investigate the killings of several scientists, that leads them to uncover a Frankenstein-type experiment involving Wesen body parts to revive a scientist's son.
 Meanwhile, Renard (Sasha Roiz) tries to decipher the tunnel symbols that Diana drew, and his contact tells him part of it is some kind of prophecy.

 Reception

 Viewers

 The episode was viewed by 4.01 million people, earning a 0.8/3 in the 18-49 rating demographics on the Nielson ratings scale, ranking third on its timeslot and ninth for the night in the 18-49 demographics, behind Dateline NBC, a rerun of Blue Bloods, Dr. Ken, 20/20, MacGyver, Hawaii Five-0, Last Man Standing, and Shark Tank.
 This was a 3% decrease in viewership from the previous episode, which was watched by 3.92 million viewers with a 0.8/3.
 This means that 0.8 percent of all households with televisions watched the episode, while 3 percent of all households watching television at that time watched it.
 With DVR factoring in, the episode was watched by 6.09 million viewers and had a 1.5 ratings share in the 18-49 demographics.